With the escort of a qualified botanist

 1750 plant species have been recorded in Crete.
 This is an impressive number, considering the small size of the island of Crete.
 How have these plants managed to survive under the harsh conditions that cause the climate, the geology and the human activities?

 The excursion is made with the escort of a qualified botanist and takes place in various areas, depending on the season you will be visiting Crete, and on how much you enjoy hiking. it addresses to botanists and people who are interested in getting acquainted with the majestic world of Cretan flora.

-The Cretan landscape exhibits remarkable variation which includes mountains, plateaus, fertile lands and kilometer after kilometer of coastline.
+The Cretan landscape exhibits remarkable variety which includes mountains, plateaus, fertile lands and kilometers after kilometers of coastlines.
 It is also in close proximity to three different continents.
 Consequently, Crete provides the conditions for the existence of more than 1.750 different species of plants, which is a huge number considering the size of the island.
 About 160 of these plants are endemic to Crete, which means that they are to be found only on Crete and nowhere else in the world.

 (1) How do plants manage to survive on the island of Crete?

 (2) How do they deal with hostile human actions?

 (3) How do they repel herbivorous animals?